The AVCA Convention is better than ever before with several new programs and activities awaiting you in Pittsburgh.

 NCAA Match Tickets – Digital Ticket Delivery

 The NCAA has moved to all-digital ticket distribution for the 2019 Division I Women’s Volleyball Championship.
 Tickets may be purchased through the AVCA as part of the normal convention registration process.
 Match tickets will be distributed electronically only via Flash Seats.
 No printed ticket books are available.
-Tickets will be sent out approximately one week prior to the semifinal matches.
+Tickets will be sent out via e-mail on December 10, 2019.
 The electronic delivery system will allow coaches to transfer or sell tickets from their phone directly through Flash Seats.
 Please visit the NCAA Digital Ticket Delivery section of this site for more information.

 Expanded Volleyball Marketplace Hours